mozilla/application-services/docs/howtos/locally-published-components-in-firefox-ios.md

 > If you happen to change branches in `rust-components-swift`, you will need to disable then re-enable local development.
 The script is not currently smart enough to switch branches.
 Alternatively, keep the branch in `rust-components-swift` the same. `rust-components-swift` serves only as a release surface so there is little use to switching branches and pushing changes to it, unless you are changing something related to the release process.

 ## Using the manual flow
-It's important to note the automated flow runs through those steps in a script, so if possible use the script as it's a tedious manual process.
+**It's important to note the automated flow runs through all the necessary steps in a script, so if possible use the script as it's a tedious manual process**

 However, if the script is failing or you would like to run the manual process for any other reason follow the following steps.

 ### Building the xcframework
 To build the [xcframework](https://developer.apple.com/documentation/swift_packages/distributing_binary_frameworks_as_swift_packages) do the following: